Understanding Chronic Pain

 Healthy Diet: Eating a balanced diet can help manage chronic pain by reducing inflammation and supporting overall health.

 Sleep Hygiene: Proper sleep is essential in managing pain.
-Establishing a regular sleep routine can improve sleep quality.
+The quality of your sleep might be enhanced by establishing a regular sleep schedule.

 Psychological Approaches